There are a huge number of types of greenhouse structures available. The structural design will mainly depend on various factors such as:

 Greenhouse structure with single tunnels

-Refer to previous figure regarding structure A. These structures are characterized by a roof which are curved and extents from the ground upwards.
+Refer to the previous figure regarding structure A. These structures are characterized by a roof which is curved and extends from the ground upwards.
 They are at least 3m high (the highest point of the arc of the roof), a minimum of 8 m wide and can be up to 50 m long.
 These structures have the advantage of being relatively cheap to make and install.
 There are no complicated components and lends itself ideally to people who are DIY inclined.

 Tunnels have very limited ventilation properties due to the design of the roof.
 In order to improve ventilation the first meter of plastic is replaced with shade cloth.
 Another method is to force the layers of plastic apart at the apex of the roof.
 The plastic is kept apart by inserting a piece of wood, with a maximum of 500 mm in between.
 The ends of the piece of wood is cut like a “V” so that it cannot slip out.
 This method does improve ventilation to some extent but is not enough during periods when the temperatures exceed 30°C.